 My personal experience with Pre-term labor, and my experience with having my baby in the NICU has proven to me that moms need to be cared for and nurtured as much as possible during this difficult and fragile time.

-It is my personal goal to help moms and dads recover and heal from this traumatic experience, so that they can begin to focus on parenting their baby and feel well again.
+I work diligently to help moms and dads recover and heal from this traumatic experience, so that they can begin to focus on parenting their baby and feel well again.

 Please reach out if you are a parent of a NICU baby or have a medically fragile baby.
 I am here to support you as much as possible and help you navigate this experience the best I can.